 Effective Date

-The law is set to take effect on December 12, 2024.
-The deadline for cannabis regulations is July 1, 2025, with licensing starting by October 1, 2025.
+The law took effect on December 12, 2024.
+The deadline for cannabis regulations was July 1, 2025, with licensing starting by October 1, 2025.
 Exact timelines may depend on regulatory developments and potential legal challenges.

 Does Nebraska Have Medical Marijuana?

-While the passing of Initiative 437 signifies a turning point, Nebraska does not yet have an active medical marijuana program.
-Until the law takes effect and regulatory measures are fully established, cannabis use remains illegal under Nebraska law.
+While the passing of Initiative 437 signifies a turning point, Nebraska does not yet have a fully implemented medical marijuana program.
 The implementation phase includes:

 - Licensing and certification.
-DHHS will establish a system for issuing medical marijuana ID cards to qualifying patients and caregivers.
+DHHS establishing a system for issuing medical marijuana ID cards to qualifying patients and caregivers.

 - Qualifying conditions.
 Conditions likely to qualify include chronic pain, epilepsy, cancer, multiple sclerosis, PTSD, and others, as determined by the medical advisory board.